 8. Who has access to the personal data that we gather?

 Your personal data can be consulted by our team members who need it to do their jobs

 In some cases, personal data can also be transferred to other people or entities, such as:

-- our subcontractors Bugsnag, Dropbox, Google, Heroku, HiPay, Intercom, MailChimp, Mailgun, Mollie, Monday, Papertail, Slack, Sofort and Streak.
+- our subcontractors Bugsnag, Dropbox, Google, Heroku, HiPay, Intercom, MailChimp, Mailgun, Mollie, Monday, Papertail, Slack, and Sofort.
 In that case, we see to it that these third-parties can only access the personal data needed to fulfill their objectives.
 We also make sure that these third-parties use your data in a secured and confidential way, and respect our specific instructions.

 - to the Companies that have projects on our platform and in which our Members have invested, so these companies can communicate with their indirect investors;

 - to public and controlling authorities, and to legal authorities when required by law;